Do Cats Have Knees?

 What About Dog Knees?

 Yep, dogs have knees too!
-"Although cats and dogs have pretty much the same anatomy, cats have evolved to have much better dynamic stability and several different traits that set them apart from canines," Natasha explains.
+"Although cats and dogs have pretty much the same anatomy, cats have evolved to have much better dynamic stability and several different traits that set them apart from canines," Bui explains.
 One example of this impressive evolution is the ability for cats to (almost) always land safely on their feet.

 RELATED: Do Cats Really Have Nine Lives?